fablabbcn/smartcitizen-api/README.md

    and from here you can do

-   `rails db:create`
+   `bin/rails db:create`

-   `rails db:schema:load`
+   `bin/rails db:schema:load`

-   `rails db:seed`
+   `bin/rails db:seed`

-    Or you can run them all at once with: `docker-compose exec app rails db:setup`
+    Or you can run them all at once with: `docker-compose exec app bin/rails db:setup`

 5. Removing everything